AlibabaCloudDocs/bi/intl.en-US/Quick Start/Create a report/Create charts/Tornado Chart.md

 A tornado chart is the combination of a tornado diagram and a funnel chart.
 Tornado diagrams can be used to compare different metrics between two objects, for example, the income and education levels between residents in two cities.
 Funnel charts can be used to show the conversion rates between stages of the business process and are suitable for business process analysis.
 You can see the percentage of visitors who turned into paying customers in a funnel chart easily.

 A tornado chart combines the features of tornado diagrams and funnel charts.
-For example, when you compare the percentage of the migrant population, employment rate, and commercial housing transactions in Beijing and Shanghai, if a conversion relation exists between two items, the tornado chart can show the difference between multiple metrics, and also display the conversion rates between comparative items.
+For example, when you compare the percentage of the migrant population, employment rate, and commercial housing transactions in Beijing and Shanghai, if a conversion relation exists between two items, the tornado chart can show the difference between multiple metrics, and also display the conversion rates between comparisons.

 If no conversion relation exists, the diagram functions the same as a tornado diagram.
-If a conversion relation exists between two comparative items and only one metric is defined, the diagram functions the same as a funnel chart.
+If a conversion relation exists between two comparisons and only one metric is defined, the diagram functions the same as a funnel chart.

-A tornado chart consists of a comparative item and multiple metrics.
-Comparative items are determined by data dimensions, such as area and product type.
+A tornado chart consists of a comparison and multiple metrics.
+Comparisons are determined by data dimensions, such as area and product type.
 Metrics are determined by data measures, such as order quantity and order amount.

 ## Note {#section_vrj_jjf_vdb .section}

-For each tornado chart, one and only one dimension must be specified to determine the comparative item.
+For each tornado chart, one and only one dimension must be specified to determine the comparison.
 At least one measure must be specified to determine metrics.

 The following scenario uses the company\_sales\_record dataset as an example.